Not sure which chimney goes best with the kitchen? Consider the nine important factors listed in this blog to make the right decision

 However, these filters cannot be washed, and need to be replaced every three to four months, which makes them more expensive to maintain.

 Filter-less chimneys are relatively new in the market.
 Equipped with washable oil collectors and in-built cleaning features, these chimneys have great suction capacity and require minimal cleaning and maintenance.

 They do not make any noise and are great for Indian kitchens that don’t use generous quantities of oils and spices.
 But for all the benefits they offer, filter-less chimneys are costlier than the other options available in the market.

 Please Note: You may also find chimneys that use a combination of the filters stated above.

 The ducts of a chimney are responsible for removing the smoke from a kitchen and maintaining its ventilation.
 They come in two types-

 A ducting or an extracting filter channels the smoke out of your kitchen exhaust chimney, cooling it so you don’t have to sweat while cooking.
 However, installing this filter takes time; and you may have to change your modular kitchen design in order to accommodate it.
-This is why a chimney with a ducting filter is the best chimney for small kitchens.
+This is why as far as small modular kitchen is concerned, a chimney with a ducting filter is the best.